JeremyPouyet/MinimaTetris/README.md

 ### Todo

+* ANN as player 2
-* An ANN that plays alone
+* ANN able to play alone
-* save last games ?
+* Change game preview to add screen of score history